 Religious teacher Quintus Kalis said KPL has done a great job in monitoring the teachers and he was convinced that with KPL’s involvement, the quality of education at the school would improve.

 “KIAT Guru has increased teachers’ professionalism here.
-The program has made our ‘flu’ disappear and the sick days are behind us,” he joked that in the past, many teachers did not come to school due to ‘influenza’.
+The program has made our ‘flu’ disappear and the sick days are behind us,” he joked, as in the past, many teachers did not come to school due to ‘influenza’.
 “Now we’re ‘healthier’ and have perfect attendance.”

-Back to the diagnostic test result, both the KPL and the teachers had decided to amend their initial agreements in a meeting a week after.
+Back to the diagnostic test result, both the KPL and the teachers decided to amend their initial agreements in a meeting a week after.
 The additional points include afternoon classes, replacing morning flag ceremony with tutoring session and 15-20 minutes refreshing session in the morning.
-These amended agreements would be evaluated every semester.
+These amended agreements would be evaluated every month, and readjusted every semester.